Miss Van: Critical reception

 Thematically, her work has provoked a negative reaction from some feminists due to the portrayal of women in her graffiti.
 Although she receives this backlash, her reasoning for her painting is more personal.
 "Painting on walls was a way to show that I was boycotting the conventional art world".
 Despite negative critique of her work, some critics perceive her portrayal of sexuality and feminity as a powerful rejection of male supremacy and male-dominated art.
 Her work is also appreciated for centering women and increasing the representation of women in street art.
 Furthermore, the depiction of a full-figured female form in Miss Van's work is representative of body positive politics.
 Miss Van is regarded as one of the most famous female graffiti and street artists in the world, a genre that is generally considered as having few female artists.

-In 2013, Miss Van painted a street art piece with collaborators depicting what is commonly referred to as "Blackface."
-She faced a string of criticism on her personal instagram account as a white European woman appropriating the culture of Black Americans.
-Despite personal pleas of people of color, the artist chose to delete and censor their posts, causing even more of a disruption.

 In 2016, Miss Van held her first institutional art show at Centro de Arte Contemporáneo de Málaga in Spain, titled "For The Wind in My Hair."
 The show featured 39 original paintings on canvas.
 Artnet News calls the show as "interesting discourse between the worlds of fine art and street art."
 Miss Van also displays how meaning changes between these two artistic sites, the street and the gallery.